jbrodriguez/unbalance/meta/plugin/README.md

-**unBALANCE**
+**unbalanced**

-unBALANCE frees up space from one disk in your array, by moving the user shares folders you select to other disks in the array.
+unbalanced transfers files/folders between disks in your array.